RocketRace/rocketrace.github.io/about.md

 programming language design -- I have designed a number of languages myself!
 I'm also broadly enthusiastic about mathematics, software, music, and video games.

 The background image to this site is randomly generated!
-It's based on patterns I used to scribble onto graph paper as a teen.
+It's based on patterns I often scribble down, forming these kinds of knight's-move cuboids on graph paper.

 [December adventure 2024][december adventure]